DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 	- [~] SET: the "human" half of the foyer, logistically speaking
 		- [x] Concierge desk with guestbook
 		- [ ] Wall of rubble at S separating this room from 11
+	- [ ] PUZZLE NEEDED: use the serial terminal to fix the damaged digital entertainment system (which plays muzak in the foyer)
 13. `Throne room`
 	- [ ] Cutscene: Enter the room for the first time
 	- [x] Inventory item: goldfish (cpu part 1) (see below)